2KAbhishek/tmux-tilit/README.md

 ### Keybindings

-All the configured keybindings can be found in the [docs/keybindings](./docs/keybindings.md) file.
+All the configured keybindings can be found in the [keybinding manual here](./docs/keybindings.md).

 ### Customizing tmux-tilit